-After markets threw a hissy fit in October and a full on twitter onslaught from President Trump, Chairman Powell stood his ground at the December Federal Open Markets Committee (FOMC) meeting with an (expected rate hike) and though he signaled further hikes could slow he was firm on the idea that the Fed would not be altering its plan to reduces the size of the balance sheet (in effect reversing the actions of 3 previous rounds of quantitative easing).
+After markets threw a hissy fit in October and a full-on twitter onslaught from President Trump, Chairman Powell stood his ground at the December Federal Open Markets Committee (FOMC) meeting with an (expected rate hike).
+Though he signaled further hikes could slow, he was firm on the idea that the Fed would not be altering its plan to reduces the size of the balance sheet (in effect reversing the actions of 3 previous rounds of quantitative easing).

-The Markets responded with another hissy fit and finished December down nearly 9%, but monetary hawks had hope that perhaps Chairman Powell would be the first Chairman since Paul Volker to step up and deliver the medicine that some feel is needed to prevent another cycle of bubble inflation and subsequent collapse.
+The Markets responded with another hissy fit and finished December down nearly 9%.
+Still, monetary hawks had hope that perhaps Chairman Powell would be the first Chairman since Paul Volker to step up and deliver the medicine that some feel is needed to prevent another cycle of bubble inflation and subsequent collapse.

 “Nice Fed You Got There, Be A Shame if Something Happened to It”

 Then a funny thing happened.
 In early January at an economic forum in Atlanta Mr. Powell while flanked by former Chairman Bernanke and Janet Yellen, “We’re listening carefully with – sensitivity to the message that the markets are sending and we’ll be taking those downside risks into account as we make policy going forward,” With that most observers agreed that the Fed Put was in place and the markets staged a 747 point rally on the Dow Jones Index for the day.